Tooth Pain Guide

 Possible problem: If this discomfort lasts only moments, sensitivity to hot and cold foods generally does not signal a serious problem.
 The sensitivity may be caused by a small decay, a loose filling or by minimal gum recession that exposes small areas of the root surface.

 What to do: Try using toothpastes made for sensitive teeth.
-Brush up and down with a soft brush; brushing sideways wears away exposed root surfaces.
-If this is unsuccessful, see your general dentist.
-If the sensitivity is coming from a decay you should see your general dentist.
+Brush up and down with a soft bristle toothbrush; brushing sideways wears away exposed root surfaces.
+If this is unsuccessful or if the sensitivity is coming from a decay, you should see your specialist.